secret-pommes/Curium/README.md

 # Curium
-A Fortnite backend made for Nintendo Switch (should work for PC) Written in Node.JS
+A Fortnite backend made for Nintendo Switch (should work for PC)
+WARNING: Curium is currently designed for Season 5 [V5.30 - V5.41]
+Written in Node.JS
 Website will be written in Next.JS